aeneria/aeneria-app/README.md

 ### DJU vs Electricity consumption

 [DJU (Degré jour unifié or Degree day in english) [fr]](https://fr.wikipedia.org/wiki/Degr%C3%A9_jour_unifi%C3%A9) defines the gap between outdoor temperature and a reference temperature (18°C).
 It's used to define rigor of a winter.
-Basicly, more there are DJU during a day, more it's cold outside.
+Basicly, the more there are DJU during a day, the colder it gets outside.

 ![pilea dju x electricity](docs/dju_x_conso_pilea.png)